rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 !!!
 Warning "Potential to black-hole traffic"

-    At start-up time, once the physical ports are active a newly started VLT peer takes several seconds to fully negotiate protocols and synchronize.
-The attached devices are not aware of that activity and upon activation of a physical interface, the connected device will start forwarding traffic on the restored link, despite the VLT peer unit being still unprepared.
-It will black-hole traffic.
+    At startup, once the physical ports are active, a newly started VLT peer takes several seconds to fully negotiate protocols and synchronize.
+During this time, the attached devices are unaware of the ongoing activity.
+As soon as a physical interface is activated, the connected devices begin forwarding traffic on the restored link, even though the VLT peer is not yet fully prepared.
+Traffic will be black-holed.

     Dampening (or equivalent) should be configured on the attached device.
 Dampening will temporarily hold an interface down after a VLT peer device reload.
 A reload is detected as a flap: the link goes down and then up.
 Suggested dampening time is 30 seconds to 1 minute.